forthy42/net2o/wiki/squid.md

 with them without actually making transactions in the BitCoin protocol; and without those transactions, that money is not secured.
-Virtual bankrobbery occurs, and it shows that people who don't know history are doomed to repeat it.
+Virtual bankrobbery occurs, and it shows that people who don't know history are doomed to repeat it: Regulation is there for good reasons.

 ### How to cheaply secure the BlockChain